-- Mac OS X v10.7 (Lion) includes Python 2.7 out of the box; Snow Leopard ships with Python 2.6. - On Debian or Ubuntu, depending on the version, beets is available as an official package (Debian details, Ubuntu details), so try typing: apt-get install beets.
+- Mac OS X v10.7 (Lion) and 10.8 (Mountain Lion) include Python 2.7 out of the box; Snow Leopard ships with Python 2.6. - On Debian or Ubuntu, depending on the version, beets is available as an official package (Debian details, Ubuntu details), so try typing: apt-get install beets.
 To build from source, you can get everything you need by running: apt-get install python-dev python-setuptools python-pip - For Arch Linux, try getting beets from AUR.
-(There's also a bleeding-edge dev package, which will probably set your computer on fire.) - For Gentoo Linux, there are a couple of overlays that include beets.
-One by vh4x0r includes a development ebuild and one by syranez includes the released version.
-Eventually, beets may eventually get added to the official Portage tree.
+(There's also a bleeding-edge dev package, which will probably set your computer on fire.) - For Gentoo Linux, beets is in Portage as media-sound/beets.
+Just run emerge beets to install.
+There are several USE flags available for optional plugin dependencies.